We found 9 geriatricians near Wilmington, NC.

 Clinical interests: Geriatric Medicine, University Physicians, Maintaining function and independence, Memory loss, ...
 (Read more)

 Dr. Lara Surles sees patients in Greenville, NC.
 Her medical specialties are family medicine and geriatrics (elderly care).
-Dr. Surles is an in-network provider for Medicare insurance.
-She attended East Carolina University, The Brody School of Medicine and then went on to complete her residency at the University Health Systems, Pitt County Memorial Hospital for residency.
+Dr. Surles honors Medicare insurance.
+She attended East Carolina University, The Brody School of Medicine and then went on to complete her residency at the University Health Systems, Pitt County Memorial Hospital.
+She is affiliated with Vidant Health.

 Clinical interests: Dementia, osteoporosis, incontinence, behavioral management

-Dr. Stephen Young's areas of specialization are general internal medicine and geriatrics (elderly care).
+Dr. Stephen Young is a physician who specializes in general internal medicine and geriatrics (elderly care).
 Dr. Young is a graduate of Wake Forest University School of Medicine and a graduate of New Hanover Regional Medical Center's residency program.
-He accepts Community Eye Care, Blue Cross/Blue Shield, and HealthSmart.
+He takes several insurance carriers, including Community Eye Care, Blue Cross/Blue Shield, and HealthSmart.
 He is professionally affiliated with the University of North Carolina Hospitals and New Hanover Regional Medical Center.

 Clinical interests: Coordination of geriatric care, advanced care planning and family support.

 Dr. James Pence practices family medicine, osteopathic manipulative medicine, and geriatrics (elderly care) in Wilmington, NC.
 He studied medicine at Duke University School of Medicine.
 Dr. Pence is professionally affiliated with New Hanover Regional Medical Center.

 Conditions / Treatments